Omar-p/learning-notes/aws/aws.md

 - provide access to a virtual machine (instance)
 - Private service by-default - uses VPC networking.
-EC2 instance is configured to launch into a single VPC subnet. u set it when u launch the instance. in the launch u configure any public access should u want that because it is by default a private service. the VPC u run in need to support that public access
+EC2 instance is configured
+  - to launch into a single VPC subnet. u set it when u launch the instance.
+  - in the launch u configure any public access u want because it is by default a private service. the VPC u run in need to support that public access.
 - AZ resilient
 - Different instance sizes and capabilities[GPU, networking, special cpu]
 - On-Demand Biling - Per second.
   - charge for running the instance, cpu memory
   - charge for storage and then extras for any commercial software.
-- Storage type: Local ob-host storage or ELastic BLock Store(EBS) -> network storage made available for the instance.
+- Storage type: Local on-host storage or ELastic BLock Store(EBS) ->   network storage made available for the instance.
 - Instance Lifecycle [States]:
    Running - Stopped[cost storage] - Terminated - Stopping(u'll charge for ebs storage) - Pendding - shutting down
   Terminating an instance[terminated] : is a non-reversible action.
 - AMI Amzon machine Image \*\*
   - Permissions: control which accounts can/cannot use the ami
     - public
       - everyone allowed [linux/win]
     - Owner Implicit allow
     - Explicit
       - specific AWS accounts allowed
   - Root Volume: can contain other volume but at least one<b>(boot volume)</b>
     - <b>Block Device Mapping:</b>
       - configuration which links the volumes that the AMI has and how they're presented  to the OS. it determines which volume is the boot volume and which is data volume.
-  - the OS expects to receive volumes presented to it as well as an ID, a device ID And the block mapping links the volume to the device ID that the OS expects.
+  - the OS expects to receive volumes presented to it as well as an ID, a device ID  And the block mapping links the volume to the device ID that the OS expects.  ; mapping between volumes and how os see it.
     - Connecting to EC2 :
       - connect to win instances using RDP remote desktop protocol.
+3389 port.
-3389 port. - to linux instance using ssh port 22.
+      - to linux instance using ssh port 22.
   - ssh key pairs: u download the private once and keep it safe.
   - public part aws place it on the instanc. u use the private part for authentication.
   - for win instances using private key to gaining access to the local admin pass of the instance and u connect to it using rdp using local admin user and its password.